nulogy/design-system/docs/catalog/components/tables.md

 * Do not center anything

 ### Truncation
-When possible, wrap content instead of truncating.
-This helps avoid ambiguity, especially with content that starts with the same letters.
-If necessary, consider adding a Tooltip.
+When possible, content should wrap instead of truncating.
+However, sometimes truncation can be necessary.
+When truncating, use an ellipses (...) to indicate that content has been truncated, and include a tooltip with the full text.